-You have the option to register by providing additional personal data.
+You have the option of registering by providing additional personal data.
 The additional personal data that is transmitted to us depends on which input form you use to register.
 We require this data in order to provide you with the service offering that you have requested within the framework of the existing user relationship.

 You can also use the input options to optimise your image within the community and thus increase your chances of making contact.
 This data includes information such as your user name, age, region and personal preferences.
 Additional privacy settings are also available for some functions and types of input.
 These can be used to activate or block display.

 Sensitive data such as your exact date of birth or email address is generally not publicly visible and is collected and stored for internal use only.
 We can forward the data to one or more contracted external processors, which also use it exclusively for internal purposes on our behalf.
 You can deactivate the annual display of your birthday on your date of birth yourself at any time using the privacy settings.
 Registered users have the option at any time to correct the data entered during registration.